ibm-cloud-docs/power-iaas/faq.md

 1. {{site.data.keyword.powerSys_notm}} utilizes a new caching mechanism for some resources to ensure that UI refresh operations complete in a timely manner.
 2. In some scenarios out-dated information may be shown while the cache is updated, for approximately four minutes.
 3. You can refresh the page to trigger an update to the cached data, eventually leading to the updated information's display.
-4. When the DC has a heavy amount of traffic, and the cache has not been refreshed within the last four minutes, {{site.data.keyword.powerSys_notm}} UI may display an error message.
-A subsequent page refresh will retrieve and display the updated information.
+4. When the DC has a heavy amount of traffic, and the cache is not refreshed within the last four minutes, {{site.data.keyword.powerSys_notm}} UI may display an error message.
+A subsequent page refresh retrieves and displays the updated information.

-## Why I cannot see the storage pool and tier of my boot images?
+## Why can’t I see the storage pool and tier of my boot images?
 {: #stock-image-copy-improve}
 {: faq}

 IBM improved the performance of copying a stock image into customers' accounts.
 As a result of this new feature, the newly copied stock image acts like an image reference, where volumes are not accessible to the user.
 The improved process now offers:
 1. Faster copy of stock image to your private project.
 2. The stock image cannot be exported.
 One can do VM capture and export on a deployed VM that uses the stock image.
-3. Storage pool and tier of a stock image shows "Empty" (API) or "Any" (UI) as VM can be deployed to any tier/pool by using the stock image.
+3. Storage pool and tier of a stock image shows "Empty" (API) or "Any" (UI) as VM can be deployed to any tier or pool by using the stock image.

 ## Can I select a specific resource group when I create a cloud connection?
 {: #cc-res-group}
 {: faq}

+[Off-Premises]{: tag-blue}
-NO. When you create a cloud connection by using {{site.data.keyword.powerSys_notm}}, the cloud connection is always created in the default resource group even if you choose a specific resource group.
+No. When you create a cloud connection by using {{site.data.keyword.powerSys_notm}}, the cloud connection is always created in the default resource group even if you choose a specific resource group.

-## What is the Maximum Transmission Unit (MTU) size supported in {{site.data.keyword.powerSys_notm}} networks?
+## What is the Maximum Transmission Unit (MTU) size that is supported in {{site.data.keyword.powerSys_notm}} networks?
 {: #mtu-max}
 {: faq}